arifcem-k/kafahesap-android/qa/first-test/bug-reports/bug_report1.md

 1. Open the application
 2. Navigate to the "Bilgiler" page
 3. Enter invalid value (0) for Salary field
 4. Enter invalid value (0) for Working Hours field
+5. Enter invalid value (0) for Salary field
-5. Click on "Kaydet" button
+6. Click on "Kaydet" button

 ## Expected Result
 All validation errors for the affected fields should be displayed simultaneously.